How Surgery Is Performed

 Risks of Surgery

 Surgeons are highly trained and will do everything they can to prevent problems during surgery.
 Even so, sometimes problems do occur.
+Common problems are:

 Your doctor or nurse can help you manage pain after surgery.
 Talk with your doctor or nurse before surgery about ways to control pain.
 After surgery, tell them if your pain is not controlled.